-- Recommending a significant behaviour change like self-exclusion will probably not be helpful at this stage, when the patron might not even recognise that their current gambling behaviour is problematic or leading to gambling harm. - The patron might be offended that you are suggesting they have a problem.
+- Recommending a significant behaviour change like self-exclusion will probably not be helpful at this stage, when the patron might not even recognise that their current gambling behaviour is at-risk gambling behaviour or leading to gambling harm. - The patron might be offended that you are suggesting they are at-risk of gambling harm.